8832/cse15l-lab-reports/lab4.md

   ![Image](Step8.JPG)

 * Step 9: Commit and push the resulting change to your Github account. \
   Keys Pressed: `git<space>addLis<tab>.j<tab><enter>`.
 This is the command `git add ListExamples.java`.
 I used tab to complete the file name.
-I then pressed `git<space>commit<space>-m<space>"changed<space>index1<space>to<space>index2"`.
-I then pressed the keys `git<space>push`.
+For my second command, I pressed `git<space>commit<space>-m<space>"changed<space>index1<space>to<space>index2"`.
+For my third command, I pressed the keys `git<space>push`.
 Together, this commits and pushes the change I made to ListExamples.java to my Github Account.
-Going into my Github account and checking, we can see the change I made in vim is now reflected in the ListExamples.java file in my Github Account. \
+Going into my Github account and checking the myLab7 repository, we can see the change I made in vim is now reflected in the ListExamples.java file in the myLab7 repository on Github. \
   ![Image](Step9.JPG)